redpangilinan/dungeon-crawler-rpg-od/README.md

 # Dungeon Crawler On Demand!

-Quickly and easily access a thrilling dungeon crawling experience at any time.
+Quickly and easily access a thrilling dungeon-crawling experience at any time.
 With a simple click of a button, players can enter a fully-realized, randomly generated dungeon filled with monsters and diablo inspired equipment looting system!

 ## How to play